 This manual contains instructions for the installation, operation, and maintenance of the gas-fired water heater.
 It also contains warnings through out the manual that you must read and be aware of.
 All warnings and all instructions are essential to the proper operation of the water heater and your safety.
-Since we cannot put everything on the first few pages, READ THE ENTIRE MANUAL BEFORE ATTEMPTING TO INSTALL OR OPERATE THE WATER HEATER.
+Since we cannot put everything on the first few pages, READ THE ENTIRE MANUAL BEFORE ATTEMPTING TO INSTALL OR OPERATE THE WATER HEATER

-• The installation must conform with these instructions and the local code authority having jurisdiction.
-In the absence of local codes, installations shall comply with the following:
+The installation must conform with these instructions and the local code authority having jurisdiction.
+In the absence of local and state codes, installations shall comply with the "National Fuel Gas Code," ANSI Z223.1 (NFPA 54) -current edition.